IJuanTM/Simpl/README.md

 - The main `index.php` file is only used to get the constants from the `config.php` file and run the `autoloader.php` file, which is used to get the Controllers and Models.

 - In the Inc folder you find a file named `config.php`.
-Here you can define the name of your page (The one that shows at the tab in your browser), aswell as some other things, like quick constants to link to folders and so on.
+Here you can define the name of your page (The one that shows at the tab in your browser), as well as some other things, like quick constants to link to folders and so on.

-- By default there is already a `home.phtml` in the view folder and a `HomePage.php` Class in the page folder.
+- By default, there is already a `home.phtml` in the view folder and a `HomePage.php` Class in the page folder.
 You can edit these to your liking.

 - The style sheet that gets loaded is the `main.css` file in the css folder.
 This file gets generated via SASS using npm, so make sure to check out the `package.json` file on which packages to install using npm.
 When running `npm sass` npm will then take the `main.scss` in the scss folder and compile this to `main.css`.
-  `main.scss` contains imports from the other scss files, so make sure to import newly added files when you do so.
+  `main.scss` contains imports from the other SCSS files, so make sure to import newly added files when you do so.

 - The main HTML files are located in the parts/view folder named `header.ptml` and `bottom.phtml` these load the needed files.
 To add or change meta tags or script parts check out the index folder located there as well.

-- Read more below about the working and usecase of these folder and files.
+- Read more below about the working and use case of these folders and files.

 <br>